 - Payments made to a family member who is your spouse or who is your child under the age of 19

-- Household expenses unrelated to child care, such as food, clothing, or general utilities
+- Household expenses unrelated to childcare, such as food, clothing, or general utilities

-Remember – these expenses must be incurred for the care of a qualifying child under the age of 13 or a disabled dependent of any age, and they must allow you (and your spouse, if applicable) to work or look for work.
-It’s important to keep accurate records and retain receipts to support your Child and Dependent Care Credit claim.
+Remember – these expenses must be for the care of a qualifying child under the age of 13 or a disabled dependent of any age, and they must allow you (and your spouse, if applicable) to work or look for work.
+It’s important to keep accurate records and receipts to support your Child and Dependent Care Credit claim.

 Can I get the credit if I am a single parent?